datacarpentry/cloud-genomics/episodes/beta-06-single-analysis.md

 scp -i ~/key.pem ec2-user@123.45.67.890:/home/ec2-user/data/SRR/qc .
 ```

-Alternatively, we could use a file transfer client (e.g., <https://cyberduck.io/>) to transfer the data graphically, as in the [instructions here](http://angus.readthedocs.org/en/2014/amazon/transfer-files-between-instance.html).
+Alternatively, we could use a file transfer client (e.g., <https://cyberduck.io/>) to transfer the data using a graphical user interface, as in these [instructions here](http://angus.readthedocs.org/en/2014/amazon/transfer-files-between-instance.html).
 Essentially, you'll want to open a new SFTP connection to the DNS address you were given using the key file to "get into" the instance and transfer the data.

 ### Interpreting FastQC results